-This section provides an overview of the Transport Workers Union Pension Plan, Local 260, AFL-CIO Comprehensive Annual Financial Report, a transmittal letter from the Chair of the Plan, and information on performance, organizational structure, and responsibility for financial reporting.
+This section provides an overview of the Transport Workers Union Pension Plan, Local 260, AFL-CIO's Annual Comprehensive Financial Report, a transmittal letter from the Chair of the Plan and Trust, and information on performance, organizational structure, and responsibility for financial reporting.
 The prior year's Certificate of Achievement for Excellence in Financial Reporting is also included.